Explore volunteer groups around the city on the Brighton & Hove Green Spaces Forum website.

 Wildlife and green spaces

-- volunteer with the Living Coast or environmental community groups across the city
+- volunteer with the Living Coast or the Sussex Wildlife Trust.

 - take a course or go to a talk on how to look after the planet through permaculture